emaloney/MBDataEnvironment/README.md

 The state of the `MBEnvironment` can be modified through the use of MBML files.

-MBML is an XML-based language that provides a mechanism for declaring new variable values, functions, and other state.
-If there are certain variables or functions that you always want present in the environment, you can use MBML to do it.
+MBML is an XML-based document format that provides a mechanism for declaring new variable values, functions, and other state.
+If there are certain variables or functions that you always want present in the environment, you can declare them in MBML.

 ### The Manifest File